dufferzafar/dufferzafar.github.com/_posts/2026-01-02-khud-kalami.md

 Now, here's where I disagree with Iqbal.

 He ends the poem saying he served the world its "last cup" - meaning Islam.
-The final revelation.
-I get it.
+The final revelation.[^seal] I get it.
 He was writing in 1908, reasserting Muslim identity against colonial erasure.
 But I can't sign that line.

+[^seal]: The [Six Kalmas](https://en.wikipedia.org/wiki/Six_Kalmas) don't actually say Muhammad is the "last" messenger - just "His messenger."
+The finality doctrine comes from "Khatam an-Nabiyyin" (Seal of the Prophets) in Quran 33:40.
+But "seal" is interpretable - Ibn Arabi's [*Khatam al-Awliya*](https://en.wikipedia.org/wiki/Khatim_al-Awliya') tradition reads it as "authenticator" or "perfecter."
+Prophethood may be sealed, but guidance through saints (*awliya*), teachers (*murshid*), and poets continues.

 The mystics kept seeking after that "last cup."
 The Sufis flowed into the Bhakti saints, into Kabir, into Nanak.[^sikhism] The seeking didn't stop.
 Now, I could be wrong - I don't know enough about these threads to pull at them properly.
 But here's what I do know: every message feels final to its believers.
 And yet: